virgili0/Virgilio/Topics/teaching.md

 # What you will learn
 This guide serves various purposes:

-- To understand broadly how the learning of the human brain works (before teaching machines, we will have to learn to learn ourselves, right?).
+- To understand broadly how the learning of the human brain works (before teaching machines, we will have to learn ourselves, right?).
 - Presenting _how_ Virgilio sees teaching and learning.
-- Give useful tips to make the most of the help Virgilio can give you in starting to explore this fantastic world, and develop solid skills in the world of data through practical projects.
+- Give useful tips to make the most of the help Virgilio can give you in starting to explore this fantastic world and develop solid skills in the world of data through practical projects.

 The guide is built using these relevant materials as well as the personal experiences of the author, who has spent a good amount of time documenting and testing techniques and approaches, both on himself and as a teacher.